Second Presbyterian Church 2018 Pictorial Directory

 About the Speaker:

-- The Reverend Dr. Theodore J. Wardlaw became the ninth president of Austin Theological Seminary on November 9, 2002.
-Wardlaw came to Austin Seminary from Atlanta, GA, where he served as pastor of Central Presbyterian Church from 1991 – 2002.
-Dr. Wardlaw has served in numerous churches in the east and southeast.
-A native of South Carolina, Ted Wardlaw is a graduate of Presbyterian College, and he earned his divinity degree at Union Theological Seminary in Virginia (now Union Presbyterian Seminary).
-At Union, he won a graduate fellowship to continue his studies at Yale University Divinity School, where he earned a Masters of Sacred Theology in American Church History (Magna Cum Laude).
-As a parish pastor, he served on the Board of Visitors at Johnson C. Smith Theological Seminary, as a member of the Board of Trustees at Union Presbyterian Seminary and as a member of the Board of Trustees at Montreat Conference Center.
-Dr. Wardlaw has written for The Christian Century, Journal for Preachers, Call to Worship, and The Presbyterian Outlook.
+- The Reverend Dr. Theodore J. Wardlaw has served as Austin Theological Seminary’s president since 2002.
+He came to Austin Seminary from Atlanta, GA, where he served as pastor of Central Presbyterian Church from 1991 – 2002.
+There, he became nationally known for his preaching and bold ministry in a church across the street from the state capital.
+Wardlaw is a graduate of Presbyterian College and earned his divinity degree at Union Theological Seminary in Virginia (now Union Presbyterian Seminary).
+He continued his studies at Yale University Divinity School where he earned a Masters of Sacred Theology in American Church History (Magna Cum Laude).
+Wardlaw has served on numerous boards and written for numerous publications.
+He is a visionary theologian with a great love for the church.

 The Edmunds Lecture series is hosted in conjunction with St. John’s Dodson Lecture Series.
 Second Presbyterian hosts the series on even-numbered years.